vijaybg123/vj/README.md

 ## Data Preparation <a name="Prepare"></a>

 The gathered data is assessed, cleaned and required columns are extracted.
 Here, we use Numpy and Pandas libraries.
+For extra information check Notebook.

 ## Data Modeling <a name="Model"></a>

 The graphs in the Notebook represents different behaviors to answer those questions.
 To plot the graphs, we uses matplotlib and seaborn libraries.
+For extra information check Notebook.

 ## Results <a name="results"></a>